 Digital Reserves Policy

 Streaming audio reserves are made available for AU classes (including applied music courses) requiring library audio reserves.
-Access is provided through Blackboard Learning System to registered students only.
+Access is provided through Canvas Learning System to registered students only.
 All audio items must be owned by the AU library.
 If the library does not own the items that the professor would like to use, every effort will be made to purchase the recordings in a timely manner.
 The library will not digitize personal copies of recordings or commercially available anthologies.
-The digital audio files on Blackboard will be removed after the completion of the course or particular assignments in some cases.
+The digital audio files on Canvas will be removed after the completion of the course or particular assignments in some cases.

 - This generates a request for the Music Library Coordinator, who may be contacted via email with any questions or clarification.
-The Music Library Coordinator will contact faculty members when reserves requests are made available on Blackboard.
+The Music Library Coordinator will contact faculty members when reserves requests are made available on Canvas.

-Tips for Using digital reserves for Classes
+Tips for Using Digital Reserves for Classes